powerar/book-search-engine/README.md

 # Book Search Engine
-A Google Books API search engine built with GraphQL and Apollo server.
+A Google Books API search engine.
 This application was built with the MERN stack, with a React front-end, MongoDB database, and Node.js/Express.js server API.

 # Built With
 * React